yoginderbagga/90DaysOfDevOps/2026/day-39/ci-cd-basics.md

 `` A developer pushes code to Github, the application gets tested, built a Docker image and deploy to a staging server``

-## Task 5: Experiment with a GitHub project
+## Task 5: Explore a GitHub Project

 - Look for any project repo on GitHub (Kubernetes, React, FastAPI -- as per your)
 - Look for ``.github/workflows/`` folder and open a wofkflow YAML file